This section summarizes what has been added to MySQL 5.1 and what has been deprecated for further use.

 Server log tables.
 Before MySQL 5.1, the server writes general query log and slow query log entries to log files.
 As of MySQL 5.1, the server's logging capabilities for these logs are more flexible.
 Log entries can be written to log files (as before) or to the

 mysqldatabase.
 If logging is enabled, either or both destinations can be selected.
 The

 --log-outputoption controls the destination or destinations of log output.
 See Section 5.4.1, “Selecting General Query and Slow Query Log Output Destinations”.
 (Author: Petr Chardin)

 Upgrade program.
 The mysql_upgrade program (available as of MySQL 5.1.7) checks all existing tables for incompatibilities with the current version of MySQL Server and repairs them if necessary.
 This program should be run for each MySQL upgrade.
 See Section 4.4.8, “mysql_upgrade — Check and Upgrade MySQL Tables”.
 (Authors: Alexey Botchkov, Mikael Widenius)

+MySQL Cluster.
 MySQL Cluster is now released as a separate product, based on MySQL 5.1 but with the addition of the

 Some of the changes in MySQL Cluster since MySQL 5.0 are listed here: